You are here

 Areas of Interest:

-Aging and Cognition, Creative Arts Therapies, music, music therapy, quality of life, psychotherapy, depression, pain
+Aging and Cognition, Creative Arts Therapies, music, music therapy, psychotherapy, telehealth, depression, pain

 Biography & Research: